 A few last words

 In the beginning, everything about this personal goal seemed difficult.
 The more I looked online, the harder and more confusing it seemed.
 The fitness industry makes a living on convincing you that it is hard.
 There may be a 1000 diets to choose from and a 1000 micro-optimizations you could make in the gym, but in the end it all boils down to science and consistency.
-If you know the scientific truths, and stick to better nutritional and training habits, you're guaranteed to succeed.
+If you know the scientific truths, and can consistently maintain better nutritional and training habits, you're guaranteed to succeed.